lrq3000/pyugt/README.md

 ## How to install & update

-First, install Tesseract v5, installers are provided by [UB Mannheim](https://github.com/UB-Mannheim/tesseract/wiki).
+1. First, install Tesseract v5, installers are provided by [UB Mannheim](https://github.com/UB-Mannheim/tesseract/wiki).
 Make sure to install the additional languages you want to translate from (eg, Japanese).

+2. Then install pyugt:

+   * Either on Windows x64, there is a prepackaged binary you can [download here](https://github.com/lrq3000/pyugt/releases/download/v0.3.2/pyugt_v0.3.2_bin_win64.zip).

-Also, you need to install a Python interpreter.
+   * Either for other platform or if you want to run from sourcecode, you need to install a Python interpreter.
 [Anaconda](https://www.anaconda.com/distribution/) is a good one.

      Then, install this software:

      `pip install --upgrade pyugt`

      Or maybe what can be more easy if you want to edit the config file, is to download the archive from Github, unzip anywhere, cd in the folder and type:

      `python setup.py develop`

      Note the software was tested on Windows 10 x64 with Python 3.7 (Anaconda).
 It should also work on other Python versions and on Linux but this was not tested (please let me know if you try on Linux!).

 ## How to use